ORNL/ReSolve/docs/sphinx/guide.rst

 To change the install location please use the CMAkePresets.json file as mentioned in `test and deploy <#test-and-deploy>`__

-To run it, download `test linear systems <https://github.com/NREL/opf_matrices/tree/master/acopf/activsg10k>`__ and then edit script ```runResolve`` <runResolve>`__ to match locations of your linear systems and binary installation.
+To run it, download `test linear systems <https://github.com/NREL/opf_matrices/tree/master/acopf/activsg10k>`__ and then edit script |runResolve|_ to match locations of your linear systems and binary installation.
 The script will emulate nonlinear solver calling the linear solver repeatedly.

 To use the ReSolve library in your own project
 ----------------------------------------------